django-stars/frontend-docs/docs/skeleton/routing.md

 React Element to render for this route.

 ## ~~name~~
 This is unique route identificator.
-It is common rule to use names for route and then you can use naviagtion by name instead of url path.
-This is common practice that helps you easy to rename url path without any impact on application work flow.
-Also beacuse of nested route configs, sometimes it is hard to build full path by your own and let it be automatically to avoid bugs.
+It is common rule to use names for routes and then you can use naviagtion by name instead of url path.
+This practice helps you with  renaming url paths without any impact on application work flow.
+Also beacuse of nested route configs, sometimes it is hard to build the full path, so making it automatically will help you to avoid bugs.

 :::caution